d3stiii/d3stiii/README.md

 # 👋 Hi!
-My name is Gleb

-- 👀 Also know as dest1
+- 🤝 My name is Gleb AKA dest1
 - 🎓 I’m a student of the Kharkiv National University of Radioelectronics.
 - 💞️ I like making games with Unity
 - 📫 How to reach me: (Discord: dest1), (Telegram: https://t.me/d3stiii)